serebrennikov94/data-science-portfolio/README.md

 # Data Science portfolio
-Repository containing portfolio of data science projects completed by me for learning purposes.
+Repository containing portfolio of data science projects completed by me for learning and practical purposes.

 ## Contents